flyteorg/flyteidl/protos/docs/core/core.rst

    "blob", ":ref:`ref_flyteidl.core.BlobType`", "", "A blob might have specialized implementation details depending on associated metadata."
    "enum_type", ":ref:`ref_flyteidl.core.EnumType`", "", "Defines an enum with pre-defined string values."
    "metadata", ":ref:`ref_google.protobuf.Struct`", "", "This field contains type metadata that is descriptive of the type, but is NOT considered in type-checking.
 This might be used by consumers to identify special behavior or display extended information for the type."
+   "annotation", ":ref:`ref_flyteidl.core.TypeAnnotation`", "", "This field contains arbitrary data that might have special semantic meaning for the client but does not effect internal flyte behavior."